Javiani/Oni/README.md

 }

 ```
-As you can see, the third parameter gets the Oni instance, so you can call another `action` from there, we belive that's the best way to any other developer figure out just by looking at the action what is gonna be the next step.
+As you can see, the third parameter provides the Oni instance, so you can call another `action` from there, we belive that's the best way to any other developer figure out just by looking at the action what is gonna be the next step.

-There are other ways to do the same thing we did in the code above, if you want to let your actions pure, you can make the service call from a component and delegate to the action only the state changes of your application:
+There are other ways to do the same thing we did in the code above, if you want to let your actions pure, you can make the service call from a component and delegate to the action only the orchestration of the state transitions of your application:

 ```js
 const actions = {